blbadger/blbadger.github.io/3-body-problem.md

 {% include youtube.html id='Vp4r8SfWoEA' %}

-If we observe this same plane but starting the planet 1' z-value at 10.9 and moving to 11.15, we have
+If we observe this same plane but starting the planet 1's z-value at 10.9 and moving to 11.15, we have

 {% include youtube.html id='dco0Xg9TOCk' %}

-It is worth considering what this map tells us.
+It is worth considering what these maps tells us.
 In a certain region of 2-dimensional space, a planet's starting point may be shifted only slightly to result in a large difference in the earliest time of divergence.
 This is equivalent to saying that a planet's starting point, within a certain region of space, may yield an unpredicable (if it is a point of fast divergence) or relatively predictable (if divergence is slower) trajectory, but even knowing which one of these two possibilities will occur is extremely difficult.

+Moreover, knowing which starting points diverge for one set of planets does not allow us to understand which starting points diverge for slightly different planetary masses.
+If we change the mass of planet 1 from 30 (kg) to 12.15 linearly we have

+{% include youtube.html id='44eL5jjhKlI' %}

 This topology is not special to points on the $x, y$ plane: on the $y, z$ plane (holding $x=-10$) with $z$ on the vertical axis and $y$ on the horizontal such that the bottom left is $(y, z) = (-20, -20)$ and the top right is $(y, z) = (20, 20)$ after $50,000$ time steps,